DiogoSoares3/Machine-Learning-Challenge/README.md

 ### Run locally option

 First you need to create new a database on your PostgreSQl.
-After that, put the database informations on your '.env' file that you created using the '.env.example' as example.
+After that, put the database informations on your `.env` file that you created using the `.env.example` as example.

 It's advisable that you create an virtual enviroment to avoid conflicts, so on the root of the project, run: